-- 111. Plaintiffs restate and incorporate by reference each and every allegation of the preceding paragraphs. - 112.
+- 101. Plaintiffs restate and incorporate by reference each and every allegation of the preceding paragraphs. - 102.
 Agency action is arbitrary and capricious where the agency has "entirely failed to consider an important aspect of the problem, offered an explanation for its decision that runs counter to the evidence before the agency, or is so implausible that it could not be ascribed to a difference in view or the product of agency expertise."
 National Ass'n of Home Builders v.
-Defenders of Wildlife, 551 U.S. 644, 658 (2007). - 113.
+Defenders of Wildlife, 551 U.S. 644, 658 (2007). - 103.
 USDA's continued application of the Scar Rule is arbitrary and capricious.
 As USDA's own commissioned experts have shown, the rule is unenforceable as written.
 It is predicated on inspectors identifying something they cannot see with the naked eye.
 And there are no scientifically established studies connecting what the rule asks the inspectors to look for and soring.
-By calling for inspectors to look for characteristics such as granulomas that cannot actually be perceived with the naked eye and that have no scientifically established connection to soring, the Scar Rule requires inspectors to use criteria that cannot be consistently applied and necessarily produce arbitrary results.

-- 114. Plaintiffs Michael Wright and Casey Wright suffered injury by having their horses disqualified under the unlawful Scar Rule. - 115.
+- 104. Plaintiffs Michael Wright and Casey Wright suffered injury by having their horses disqualified under the unlawful Scar Rule. - 105.
 Absent action by this Court, each of the Plaintiffs will continue to suffer injury.
 Each and every time Plaintiffs wish to show their horses, they will be subject to an arbitrary and capricious rule that USDA continues to apply.
 They are not alone.
 Every horse owner or trainer who competes is subject to the same unlawful rule.